petros-d/docs/docs/ci-cd.md

 This section provides a high level overview of how CI/CD scripts connect to the Astronomer registry and push DAGs.
 Regardless of what CI/CD tool you use, your pipeline needs to complete these key steps.

-You can also use this section to manually test the API calls that will complete these steps in your script.
+You can also use this information to manually test the API calls that complete these steps in your pipeline.

-At a high level, your CI/CD script will:
+At a high level, your CI/CD pipeline will:

-1. Log in to your Astronomer registry for your Deployment using a Deployment API key.
+1. Access your Deployment using a Deployment API key.
 2. Build your Airflow project into a Docker image.
 3. Deploy the image to your Deployment.

 This workflow is equivalent to the following API calls:

-1. Log in to the Astronomer registry:
+1. Log in to the Astronomer registry and access your Deployment:

     ```sh
     ## API call